pacs-course/pacs-examples/Examples/src/STL/Variant/README.md

 `std::visit` and `std::variant` allow to implement a sort of **runtime polymorphysm**.
 Have a look at  [this page](https://www.cppstories.com/2020/04/variant-virtual-polymorphism.html/).

-In the `main` I show also an advanced used of variadic tempalte that allow to create visitors on the fly.
-This special tempalte struct  (called `overloaded`) is also contained in the header file `overloaded.hpp` of the `Utilities/` folder.
+In the `main` I show also an advanced used of variadic template that allow to create visitors on the fly.
+This special template  (called `overloaded`) is also contained in the header file `overloaded.hpp` of the `Utilities/` folder.

 # What do I learn here? #

 - An interesting utility of modern C++.
-- A way to implement a runtime polymorphism via
+- A way to implement a runtime polymorphism via  `variant` and `visit`
+- A use of variadic templates